Harichandangooda/sustainable_tourism_recommender/README.md

 Analysis Location : 2nd Question in Analysis.pdf

+Note: The code that everybody wrote was combined and a single team member pushed the changes.
+We are adding this note to avoid any confusion.

 Folder Structure Information:

 The app data is contained within the app folder (/app) and Phase 1 and Phase 2 files are stored in the exp folder respectively(/exp/Phase_1 and /exp/Phase_2).